ZhouXing19/RobotFinalProject/README.md

 ## Motivation

-We will explore the collaboration/competition of two robots to finish tasks in a room in a specific order as fast as possible, so that they will be let out of the room.
-Each task can only be finished by one robot.
-This will involve some fun designs of the room, different customized tasks, and also the interaction of robots.
+We will explore the collaboration of two robots to finish tasks in a room in a specific order so that they will be able to escape the room.
+Each task can only be finished by one robot, and some can only be executed by one robot or the other.
+This will involve some fun designs of the room, different customized tasks, and also the interaction of robots in a multi-agent reinforcement learning setting.

 ## Instruction (demo)